cloudflightio/cloudflight-libsonnet/docs/modules/databases/redis.md

 ## High Availability

 If required, you can instead import the `redis-sentinel` module.
-This behaves exactly like the redis module but will inject each container with a sentinel node.
-This results in a highly available redis setup.
-The options available are:
+This creates an additional sentinel deployment which fails over the master and replicas:

 ```.ts
 (import 'cloudflight-libsonnet/databases/redis-sentinel.libsonnet')